 Applicants are not required to provide a reference from a dietitian; however, dietitians are valued references in that they have a good understanding of the profession and can therefore speak to your potential suitability within it.

 In general, references should be individuals who can speak to your personal and professional abilities and suitability for the profession of dietetics.
 See the Applicant Information Package for more detailed information and tips on how to select your references.

 College courses that transfer as MICB 201 (microbiology) are acceptable in lieu of BIOL 112.
-Consult the online BC Transfer Guide for more information.
+Review the content under the Taking courses at other Institutions tab for more information.

 Go ahead and apply for graduation.
 As a separate process, go into the Student Service Centre and apply for the B.Sc. in Food, Nutrition & Health in the Faculty of Land and Food Systems.

 If you have a nutrition-related degree and would like to become a dietitian, here are your options: